 Several of our courses require you to write a book review.
-The purpose of this assignment is two-fold: 1) to assure us that you read the book, which means that you have probably learned some of its contents, and 2) to get you to interact with the book, which increases the amount you learn and remember.
+The purpose of this assignment is two-fold: 1) to ensure that you read the book, which means that you will learn some of its contents, and 2) to get you to interact with the book, which increases the amount you learn and remember.

 In general, we do not want a repetition of information about the author and the table of contents of the book.
 Rather, we want you to show that you have thought about the book - to describe some of its helpful points, and to observe any weaknesses.
-Find some areas in which it offered information but be sure to study what you read.
-E-book readers offer convenience, but also many distractions.
-In Kindle, you may highlight parts of the text, and in "my notebook," export all the highlights (up to a percentage set by the publisher) to a different file.
+Find some areas in which it offered information that helped you in your ministry, and explain how it is helpful.
+Find other the text, and in "my notebook," export all the highlights (up to a percentage set by the publisher) to a different file.
 Then you can copy and paste a few quotes to your paper.
-Two short quotes are often better than one long one.
+Two short quotes are usually better than one long one.